NealRame/oauth2-js/README.md

 Supposing you provide `'http://test.oauth2-js.io/auth/oauth2_callback'` as the `redirect_uri` then PREFIX will be equal to 'auth'.

+#### OAuth2#events
+On each succeeded or failed login, `OAuth2#events` object will emit an event.
+- `login-success` on each successful connection with the user logged in as parameter,
+- `login-failure` on each failed connection with the token as parameter.

 ### Delegates

 You have to provide four delegates when your want to construct a `OAuth2` object.
-Their are used to connect your appplication users logic with the oauth2 provider.
+Their are used to connect your application users logic with the oauth2 provider.
 - [`find`](#finduser_id-callback)
 - [`id`](#iduser)